desec-io/dsbootstrap/README.md

     dnssec-bootstrap-test1.cl.
 0 IN DS 36169 13 4 6bbb9cdc008c0c588a68bdcc44a2f0484d28bb6576ee9128367833a7a4526041d127c781b8b7eeb5d526e675c6af62eb
     # ... other delegations follow ...

-The two modes of operation can be mixed.

 ## DNSSEC algorithm support

 For each zone, the utility validates that for each signing algorithm that appears in the DS record set, the zone's DNSKEY record set is signed by at least one key.
 This is done using [dnspython](https://www.dnspython.org/).
-Therefore, the list of supported algorithms is same as the list of supported DNSSEC algorithms of `dnspython`.
+Therefore, the list of supported algorithms is the same as the list of supported DNSSEC algorithms of dnspython.